 The impact a teacher can have on the life of a student is difficult to quantify, but Educating Tomorrow is preparing the next generation of environmental innovators and leaders.
 By having a strong identity and online presence, Educating Tomorrow’s efforts will connect the green school community more fluidly and rapidly, generating exponential green school growth.

-We just received in-kind sponsorship from GSB, Inc. to digitally print ET’s business cards.
+The project received donated paper from Materials for the Arts to reuse, since waste is a critical issue for the organization.
+It also received in-kind sponsorship from GSB, Inc. to digitally print ET’s business cards.
 Special thanks to Stephan Steiner, President http://www.gsbinc.net